brxce/Gauntlet/README.md

-#Four times the Special Infected
+#Quadruple the Special Infected limit
 -----------------------------------
 **=> Crawl through waves of 12 SI to gain the highest health bonus score**